Mitchell brothers: Personal lives

-Twice-divorced Jim cohabitated for years with Lysa Thatcher (real name Lisa Adams), a former adult-entertainment starlet and O'Farrell dancer.
-He and his second wife Mary Jane had four children and were married for seven years until 1986; one of them, Meta, is now the O'Farrell's general manager.
+Twice-divorced Jim cohabitated for years with Lysa Thatcher (real name Lisa Adams), a pornographic film actress (The Satisfiers of Alpha Blue) and O'Farrell Theatre dancer.
+He and his second wife Mary Jane had four children and were married for seven years until 1986; one of them, Meta, was the O'Farrell's general manager.

 Artie was the father of six, three with his first wife, Meredith Bradford (who retained her maiden name and insisted that their children go by Bradford), and the others with Karen Hassall, whom he divorced in the mid-1980s.
 Meredith attended law school at her husband's expense and, upon graduating, represented the Mitchells until Jim fired her over a conflict involving his children's manners at her family's Massachusetts vacation home.

-In 2011, Jim's son James "Rafe" Mitchell was convicted of murder.
-In May 2014, Artie's daughter Jasmine, a methamphetamine addict, was arrested for her alleged participation in an identity theft ring.
-In Bottom Feeders, John Hubner characterizes the Mitchells as frequently quarreling with each other and everyone else, alternately stingy and profligate, and often misogynistic.
+In 2011, Jim's son James "Rafe" Mitchell was convicted of first degree murder for the 2009 death of his ex-girlfriend Danielle Keller in Novato, who was killed with a baseball bat.
+He was sentenced to 35 years to life for the crime.
+In May 2014, Artie's daughter Jasmine, was arrested for her alleged participation in an identity theft ring.
+In his book, Bottom Feeders, John Hubner characterizes the Mitchells as frequently quarreling with each other and everyone else, alternately stingy and profligate, and often misogynistic.
 In Hubner's book, the O'Farrell Theatre is a mirrored house of sleaze, filled with bikini-clad predators hustling money from men too insecure or ugly to get girls any other way.